 Service learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.

-In and out of the classroom, UW-Fox Valley faculty and staff strive to prepare students to become lifelong learners, responsible citizens, and community leaders.
+In and out of the classroom, faculty and staff on the Fox Cities campus strive to prepare students to become lifelong learners, responsible citizens, and community leaders.
 For example, our LEC 100 course includes a service learning component, where students participate in out-of-class activities to learn the real-world value of the classes they are taking.

 The Youth Options Program presents exciting educational options for Wisconsin high school juniors and seniors.
-By meeting some general requirements and following specific guidelines, you may be able to take university-level courses at UW-Fox Valley, earning both high school and college credit.
+By meeting some general requirements and following specific guidelines, you may be able to take university-level courses on the Fox Cities campus, earning both high school and college credit.
 What’s more, you don’t have to pay for a Youth Options course if your school district doesn’t offer a comparable one.
 All public high schools participate in the Youth Options Program, so all juniors and seniors who meet the program requirements are eligible.